kanggunh/League-Of-Legends-Roles/README.md

 # Predicting Roles with post-game stats

 ---

 ## Framing the Problem

-In this this project, we will be building a classifier, trying to determine whether post-game stats can predict the player's played role.
+In this short website, I would like to build a model that predict which role a player plated given their post-game data.

+We will be using a csv file provided bt Oracle's Elixir.
+The dataset we are about to explore contain match data from LCS, LEC, LCK, and more from 2022.
+Previously, we worked on our exploratory data analysis on this dataset can be found [here](https://kanggun-ucsd.github.io/LeagueOfLegends/)

 There are 5 roles in this game, which are Top-lane, jungle, support, mid-lane, bot-lane.
-We want to predict one of these five using post-game stats to see if whether certain post-game stats belong to certain roles.
+We want to predict one of these five using post-game data.
 Accordingly, we need to build a classifier that performs multiclass classification.

 For evaluating our model, we will be using accuracy test.
 Since we have 5 roles on each team every game, we have classes are evenly divided.